petersenpeter/CellExplorer/docs/tutorials/behavior-tutorial.md

 1. Get session info and spikes
 2. Import behavior data into CellExplorer/Buzcode data container/format
 3. Get TTL pulses/global time
 4. Define behavior struct with limits/boundaries/trials.
-Two examples
+Two examples:
-   4. Linear track
+   4. Linear track: Animal runs from one end to the other, and back on a straight line.
-   4. Theta maze (a circular maze with arm connecting the two rims, going along the center of the circle)
+   4. Theta maze: a circular maze with arm connecting the two rims, going along the center of the circle.
+Animal runs along the arm and then back along one of the two side arm (on the rim).
 5. Generate the firing rate maps
 6. Run CellExplorer Processing pipeline